junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 > INT. bunker's kitchen - night (Cas, Dean, Sam)
 >
-> Celebration after S11E23 finale, thought the world is fixed, everything okay now
+> Celebration after S11E23 finale, thought the world is fixed, everything is okay now

 They're celebrating.
 Just the three of them in the bunker's kitchen, Sam, Dean, and Cas, with several dozens of beer and a full table of now-almost-empty pizza boxes.
 But nevertheless, it's a big celebration to their standard.